6Bolt/Hook-Of-The-Reaper/README.md

 https://github.com/6Bolt/Hook-Of-The-Reaper/releases/latest

+#### Hook of the Reaper will start in the tray icon.
+Open the tray icon, and left click the Hook of the Reaper icon.
+The will bring up Hook of the Reaper onto the desktop.

 ### First Step: Input your Light Guns

 Click on the 'File' and then click on 'Add New Light Gun'.
 A child window will pop-up.
 Then select your light gun brand in the first combo box, labelled 'Default Light Gun'.
 Once you have selected your brand, then you have to fill out the items in red text.
 Once the items have been filled out, then you can clcik the 'Add' button at the bottom, which then you will hear a sound, and top right number will go from 0 -> 1.
 Repeat this, until you have all your light guns entered.
 Then you can click the 'Close' button at the bottom.
 If you need to change the light gun, you can click the 'Edit' and then click the 'Edit Light Gun'.
 This will bring up a child window, like the 'Add Light Gun'.
 Then choose the light gun you want to change in the first combo box.
 The data of that light gun will be filled out.
 Then you can make your edits.
 Then click the 'Edit' button at the bottom, which will make a sound.
 You can also delete a light gun from the list.
 When done, close the window.